SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise4.md

 # Exercise 4 - SELECT

-In this exercise, you will retrieve data from the `contacts` table using PHP and display it in a tabular format.
+In this exercise, you will retrieve data from the `contact` table using PHP and display it in a tabular format.
 You will also add a search form to filter the results based on the user's input.

 ## Task 1: Retrieve Data